magacoin/magacoin/doc/reduce-traffic.md

 ## 1. Use `-maxuploadtarget=<MiB per day>`

-A major component of the traffic is caused by serving historic blocks to other nodes during the initial blocks download phase (syncing up a new node).
+A major component of the traffic is caused by serving historic bricks to other nodes during the initial bricks download phase (syncing up a new node).
 This option can be specified in MiB per day and is turned off by default.
 This is *not* a hard limit; only a threshold to minimize the outbound traffic.
-When the limit is about to be reached, the uploaded data is cut by no longer serving historic blocks (blocks older than one week).
+When the limit is about to be reached, the uploaded data is cut by no longer serving historic bricks (bricks older than one week).
-Keep in mind that new nodes require other nodes that are willing to serve historic blocks.
+Keep in mind that new nodes require other nodes that are willing to serve historic bricks.

 Whitelisted peers will never be disconnected, although their traffic counts for calculating the target.